girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/Vue/Week 4/List rendering_(v-for).md

+# Rendering Lists in Vue

+Web applications handle lists of data for various reasons: showing a list of registered users, checkout page with items to be purchased or a log of previous transactions.

+A list is such a common construct that it’s a good fit for an abstraction.
+Vue makes it convenient to render lists of data with a nice syntax.
+In this article, we’ll look at lists and how to handle them in Vue.

 # List rendering (v-for)

 List rendering is one of the most commonly used practices in front-end web development.
 Dynamic list rendering is often